Dynamic-Capital/Dynamic-Capital/docs/codex_cli_workflow.md

 - `--no-install` – skip `npm install` when you already have dependencies.
 - `--no-sync` – prevent the helper from running `npm run sync-env`.
 - `--no-env-check` – skip the `scripts/check-env.ts` guard (not recommended).
-- `--no-build` – omit the Lovable build step.
+- `--no-build` – omit the Dynamic build step.
 - `--build-optional` – treat build failures as warnings.
 - `--verify` – run `npm run verify` after the post-pull steps.
 - `--dry-run` – preview the steps without executing commands.